smartpricing/queen/README.md

 ---

 Queen MQ is a partitioned message queue backed by PostgreSQL, built with uWebSockets, libuv, and libpq async API.
 It features unlimited FIFO partitions that process independently, consumer groups with replay, transactional delivery, tracing, and ACID-guaranteed durability.
+With Queen you get Kafka semantics on PostgreSQL, using stateless clients that speak HTTP to a stateless server, easy to deploy and manage, but still powerful and flexible enough to sustain tens of thousands of requests per second across thousands of partitions.

 For a experimental PostgreSQL extension version of Queen MQ, see [pg_qpubsub](pg_qpubsub/README.md).